 Step 2: As your phone screen is black so, USB debugging is automatically off.
 That’s Why you have to turn your device into ClockworkMod Recovery.
 To do this, press the “power+home+volume up/down” button at once.

 Step 3: Once the ClockworkMod Mode is enabled, launch the ADB tools, and then connect your Android phone to the computer with the help of a data connections cable.

 Step 4: Now type the below command to the ADB command box to restore data from the block screen.

-Note: As we mentioned earlier, if you have good command in computer language, apply it.
+Note: as we mentioned earlier, if you have good command of computer language, apply it.
 Otherwise, it may damage your device permanently.

 3. Using Debugging Software

-If you don’t like to apply the two processes as we listed above, you can use debugging software.
-With the procedure’s help, you can effectively enable the USB debugging and restore your data from the broken or black screen devices.
+If you don’t like to apply the two processes we listed above, you can use debugging software.
+With the procedure’s help, you can effectively enable USB debugging and restore your data from broken or black screen devices.
 Here are the methods for using the debugging software.

 Step 1: First, install the “Android Data Recovery” app and then connect your phone to a computer.

 Step 2: In the next window, you have to select your device’s name and model number and then click on the “Confirm.”

 Step 3:Follow the instructions below and then go to the download mode to download the files.